 Major League Baseball Players Alumni Association brings Legends for Youth baseball coaches clinic series to Charlotte, N.C.

-Players attending* include six-year MLB veteran infielder Tim Jones, as well as Devon Lowery *and *Morris Madden.These three players combine for 10 seasons in Major League Baseball.
+Players attending* include six-year MLB veteran infielder Tim Jones, as well as Devon Lowery *and *Morris Madden.These three players combine for 10 seasons and 273 games in Major League Baseball.

-The clinic will take place at** University East Little League, running from **1:00 p.m. to 3:30 p.m., located at 9130 Newell Baptist Church Road, Charlotte, NC 28213.
-The afternoon will conclude with a Q&A session for all participants.
+The clinic will take place at** University East Little League, running from **11:00 a.m. to 1:30 p.m., located at 9130 Newell Baptist Church Road, Charlotte, NC 28213.
+The morning will conclude with a Q&A session for all participants.

 To register for this clinic, please visit www.coachclinics.org.
 Registration is required.